Every Ivy League school has its own set of characteristics and attributes that define its traditions as an institution.

 Of all the universities, Harvard may very well be the most political in the fact that they accept nearly 15% of their students are legacies of parents.

 In addition, there is the infamous “Z List,” a secretive list where Harvard tracks children of famous alumni and politicians.
 Students on the Z List get preferential treatment and are almost certain to be admitted.
-Malia Obama was certainly on Harvard’s Z list.
+Malia Obama was certainly on Harvard’s Z list, for example.

 At Harvard, students compete every year to get into the top companies, whether it’s Goldman Sachs or McKinsey.
 Landing a job or internship at these companies is a dream come true for many students.
-But just because you’re from “Hahvahd” doesn’t mean it’s a shoo-in, as you will be competing with many of your classmates to land a spot.
+But just because you’re from “Hahvahd” doesn’t mean it’s a shoo-in, as you will be competing with many of your classmates to land a spot at competitive firms.

 Princeton is known for its academic strengths, in particular mathematics, physics, economics within the STEM fields, and English, political science, philosophy, and psychology in the humanities.
 Unlike many of its Ivy League counterparts, Princeton is focused on an undergraduate education, and this is evident by none other than its 5200 undergraduates and 2500 graduate students.

-Princeton is, plain and simple, and academic powerhouse – and this is evident from none other than its coursework.
+Princeton is, plain and simple, an academic powerhouse – and this is evident from none other than its coursework.
 Princeton has a strong emphasis and focus on theory as opposed to applications.
-Unlike a school like Stanford or MIT, Princeton shines in the purest pursuit of knowledge.
+Unlike a school like Stanford or MIT, Princeton shines in its purest pursuit of knowledge.

 Even in its introductory CS101 class, you will be finding yourself doing a practice set on the Traveling Salesman problem and applying your algorithmic thinking there as opposed to building a simple mock application of Facebook.
-On that note, the birth of the field of computer science began at Princeton where Alan Turing invented the first computer.
+The birth of the field of computer science began at Princeton where Alan Turing invented the first computer.

 Princeton has a long history for its strengths in mathematics, with prominent Fields Medallists like John Milnor, Terence Tao, Manjul Bhargava, and Edward Witten.
 The Nobel Prize of Economics and Abel Prize was awarded to John Nash, perhaps the most prominent figure at the university, who supposedly wrote mathematical formulas and insights in the chalkboard at Fine Hall late in the evenings.